 Choose a high image resolution

-To ensure the highest quality scans –and make it easier to reprint them later – be sure to select a resolution of at least 300 dots per inch (dpi), and up to 600 dpi if you plan to order enlargements.
+To ensure the highest quality scans—and make it easier to reprint them later—be sure to select a resolution of at least 300 dots per inch (dpi), and up to 600 dpi if you plan to order enlargements of your digitized photos.

 Scanning photo slides and negatives

-If you have 35mm film photo slides or the original negatives from your photos, it’s possible to scan the images in from those as well, as long as you have the right kind of scanner.
-In many cases, scanning these formats will offer Most regular flatbed photo scanners won’t scan negatives and slides, so you’ll want to go with something like the Epson Perfection V600, which can handle those formats and comes with a special tray to load them in.
+If you have 35mm film photo slides or the original negatives from your photos, it’s possible to scan photos in from those as well, as long as you have the right kind of scanner.
+In many cases, scanning photos with regular flatbed photo scanners won’t scan the negatives and slides, so you’ll want to go with something like the Epson Perfection V600, which can handle those formats and comes with a special tray to load them in.

-There are lots of options when it comes to editing your newly-scanned photos.
+There are lots of options when it comes to editing your new scan photos.
 Many scanners ship with software that lets you make basic adjustments like cropping, removing red-eye, and adjusting color, contrast, and brightness.
-For more advanced editing options (especially if your photos are older and require retouching), photo-editing software like Adobe Photoshop and the range of mobile photo editing apps can help you breathe new life into older images.
+For more advanced editing options (especially if your photos are older and require retouching), photo-editing software like Adobe Photoshop and the range of mobile photo editing apps can help you breathe new life into your prints as you digitize photos.
 You can even use new, AI-powered tools to automatically colorize black-and-white photos.

 Option 3: Use a service that will digitize your photos for you

 Sometimes, it’s better to step back and let the professionals do the hard work for you.
-If you aren’t interested in scanning your own pictures, you can send them off to Legacybox, a service that takes your analog media like photos, slides, VHS tapes and more, digitizes it all, and sends it back.
+If you don’t want to scan a photo yourself, you can send them off to Legacybox, a service that takes your analog media like photos, slides, VHS tapes and more, digitizes it all, and sends it back.

 Just fill Legacybox with your cassette tapes, film negatives, slides, and photo prints.
 Send it in and they’ll send it back with your memories preserved on DVDs and optional thumb drive.

-No matter how you decide to scan your photos, having those moments in digital form opens up a world of new possibilities.
-Whether you turn them into Fracture glass prints to hang up at home or share them on social media, you’ll be glad you took the time to digitize those priceless memories.
+No matter how you decide to digitize photos, having those moments in digital form opens up a world of new possibilities.
+Whether you turn them into a Fracture Photo Wall or share them on social media, you’ll be glad you took the time to scan a photo and digitize those priceless memories.